 In Tending to the harvest of dreams, the South African artist Lungiswa Gqunta poses the question of colonialism’s continued impact thirty years after the supposed end of apartheid.
 How can one pick up the thread of one’s own relationship to nature, the centuries-old traditions and knowledge that lie within one but speak to one only in dreams?
 How can one find and carry on one’s identity, of which one was robbed bit by bit, also through land seizure?

 Slowly and subtly, like the scent and effect of imphepho, the violence that comes forth from this work only on closer inspection seeps into us and stays there.
 The barbed wire restricts our movements and gives us a sense of what it’s like to be in a place where you could feel lighthearted if you had the right to.
 After centuries of colonial influence and violence, it is difficult to change these places.
-Two thirds of the country are still in white ownership.
-Ninety per cent of the wealth belongs to ten per cent of the population.
+Two-thirds of the country are still in white ownership.
+Ninety percent of the wealth belongs to 10 percent of the population.
 In a country so rich in natural resources, the question of land is crucial and the demands for restitution ubiquitous.